top of page

 • Send Email

-In my career across 5 countries I have overseen multi-million marketing initiatives and have been awarded for breaking commercial records, working with top brands like Booking.com and Qatar Airways.
+In my international career I've managed marketing teams, driven multi-million initiatives and been awarded for breaking commercial records, working with agencies, travel brands and big tech companies like Qatar Airways, Booking.com and LinkedIn.

 Sources: